 - A shareholder wants to sell their shares, but the existing shareholders don’t want to buy them (or allow that shareholder to sell to someone else)

-- A shareholder wants to sell but can’t find an external purchaser
+- A shareholder wants to sell but can’t find a buyer

-- The company is sitting on cash that isn’t needed for the foreseeable future
+- The company is sitting on cash it doesn’t need

-- To raise the value of the remaining shares and increase dividends per share
+- The company wants to raise the value of the remaining shares and increase dividends per share (possibly to ward off a hostile takeover)

 A company may have more cash than it needs because it has recently sold part of its business or is generating very high profits for example.
-It’s usually not efficient for a company to retain cash, and shareholders may ask the company to return shares to them.
-Share buybacks are one option for returning cash, others include dividends and reductions of capital – the method you choose will depend on the tax situation of the company and shareholders.
+It’s usually not efficient for a company to hang onto cash, and shareholders may ask the company to return shares to them.

 Share buybacks can be complicated and you should take legal and tax advice before starting the procedure, as a failure to comply with the legal rules can mean the share buyback is unlawful and void.